Notes on the Geography of Burma / Myanmar: Moulmein / Mawlamyine

 Pictures taken on a quick look-see.

-The passenger-ferry dock offloads to Lower Main Road, one of two main streets (Lower and Upper Main) that parallel the shore.
+The passenger-ferry offloads on Lower Main Road, one of two main streets (Lower and Upper Main) that parallel the shore.
 The Salween is in the background.

 The ferries are all steerage-class, but there's plenty of dignity among the passengers.

-In addition to the passenger-ferry dock and the dock for heavy trucks (see the Mottama chapter), there are informal landing places where boats float in on the tide and unload while the tide's out.
+In addition to the passenger-ferry dock and another dock for heavy trucks, there are informal landing places where boats float in on the tide and unload while the tide's out.
 Here, a load of bamboo is being hauled from the ship, stick by stick.

 The heart of the town lies between the waterfront and a ridge that is set back perhaps a kilometer from it.
 In that space, the streets are roughly gridded, as this picture, taken from Lower Main Road, suggests.